 - Rehabilitating and equipping a key underground maternal and pediatric hospital with the infrastructural capacity to serve an estimated 56,160 patients per year

 - Enhancing access to winter clothing, first aid, heating supplies, and other humanitarian items through job training and distribution

 Medical Needs and Clothing

 690 conflict-affected civilians inside Syria received winter clothing.
+An underground Syrian hospital has been rehabilitated.
 89 refugees in Lebanon accessed previously uncovered medical needs.
 85 received relief kits.

 Educating Vulnerable Syrians

 In Lebanon, 2,265 refugee children received non-formal education and 6,165 Syrians received medical and cultural awareness sessions.
 In Syria, 190 children and trainers benefited from psychosocial programming.